slidon95/MercadaoPipeline/README.md

      - AddCartPage - methods related to the addCart page;
      - CheckOutPage - methods related to checkOut page;
-     -  ExtraPage -methods related to the extras page;
      -  General - methods with general utility that can be applicable to all web pages;
      - GenerateRandomEmail - methods related to randomly generated email to be use on register;
      -  LoginPage - methods related to the login page;